Muhammad Shohibul Fikri: 2025

 He was selected to be part of Indonesian's team at Sudirman Cup.
 Partnered with Daniel Marthin, Fikri defeated Hariharan Amsakarunan and Ruban Rethinasabapathi of India, also Danish top pair Kim Astrup and Anders Skaarup Rasmussen at the group stage, leading the Indonesian team on top.
-Following Marthin's left knee injury, he was then played with his ex-partner Bagas Maulana, defeated Kim Won-ho and Seo Seung-jae at the semifinals, in which the team was eventually defeated by South Korea 2-3.
+Following Marthin's left knee injury, he was then played with his ex-partner Bagas Maulana, defeated Kim Won-ho and Seo Seung-jae at the semi-finals, in which the team was eventually defeated by South Korea 2–3.
 Fikri was paired with Fajar Alfian because Alfian's partner took a temporary leave from the tournament.
 The new pairing reached the quarter-finals in the Japan Open and won the China Open.

+2026

+Playing alongside his new partner, Alfian, Fikri opened the 2026 season as the runner-up at the Malaysia Open.
+The pair then won a bronze medal at the Asian Championships after being defeated by Kang Min-hyuk and Ki Dong-ju in the semi-finals.
+Together with the Indonesian men's team, he competed in the Thomas Cup, but the team was stopped in the group stage.
+His campaign with Alfian continued as they finished as runners-up at the Singapore Open.
+They then upset world number 1 pairing Kim Won-ho and Seo Seung-jae to claimed their first titles of the year at the Japan Open, and then defend their China Open title.
+At the World Championships in New Delhi, they were knocked out in the quarter-finals.
+On his Asian Games debut, he helped the Indonesian team advance to the final, where Indonesia won the gold medal in the men's team event.